-Also, he served as Associate Editor of IEEE Transactions on Circuits and Systems II (1997-1999), and of JSSC (2001-2006).
-He was in the Technical Program Committee of the Symposium on VLSI circuits (2009-2013) and is in the steering committee and programme committee of the European Solid State Circuit Conference (ESSCIRC).
-He served as distinguished lecturer of the IEEE, is co-recipient of the ISSCC 2002 and 2009 "Van Vessem Outstanding Paper Award" and in 2014 he received the ‘Simon Stevin Meester’ award (500.000€), the largest Dutch national prize for achievements in technical sciences.
-He is fellow of the IEEE and member of the Royal Netherlands Academy of Arts and Sciences (KNAW)
+Also, he served as Associate Editor of IEEE Transactions on Circuits and Systems II (1997-1999), and of IEEE Journal of Solid-State Circuits (2001-2006).
+He was on the Technical Program Committee of the Symposium on VLSI circuits (2009-2013) and served on the steering committee and program committee (1999-2017) of the European Solid-State Circuit Conference (ESSCIRC).
+He served on the program committee (2003-2013) and the Executive committee (2007-2015, 2022-today) of the ISSCC, and in 2023, he joined the program committee of the Advances in Analog Circuit Design workshop series (AACD).

-Short movie (Youtube) : who is Bram Nauta
+- Short movie (Youtube) : who is Bram Nauta

-Short movie (Youtube / Tweakers.net ) : The chip designs of Bram Nauta
+- Short movie (Youtube / Tweakers.net ) : The chip designs of Bram Nauta

 Analog and RF Frequency Integrated Ciruit design